10 Best Places to Live in Virginia, 2024

 3. Norfolk

+Though somewhat slow-moving, Norfolk is considered the heart of the Hamptons Roads metro area.
 The city stays true to its roots, bursting with historic buildings and sites.
 However, you’re more likely to find an apartment in one of the luxury apartment buildings and communities in the area.

-That said, the city’s location at the mouth of the Chesapeake Bay has cemented it as a trade hub and an essential naval asset.
+Though Norfolk is near Virginia Beach and the Chesapeake Bay, it doesn’t get too much tourist traffic.
+That said, the city’s location at the mouth of the Chesapeake Bay has made it a trade hub and naval asset.

 Norfolk is home to the world’s largest naval installation, Naval Station Norfolk.
 It’s not uncommon to see naval officers around town.
 This is especially true considering the 60,000+ naval personnel working and living within the station.